 When it comes to head shots there are two types of people.
 Those who are comfortable having their photo taken and those who would rather have a root canal than smile at a camera.
-As a photographer, it’s my role to make you relax for a portrait despite reservations you may have about having your picture taken.
-My job is taking the best shot.
+As a photographer, it’s my role to help you relax.
+Maybe you are apprehensive about having your photo taken.
+My job as your photographer is assessing the best angles and lighting to take the best shot of you.

 1. The Camera Makes Me Look Fat – As my middle-school shop teacher used to say when I declared it was the saw that ruined my wooden tie rack.
 “Saws don’t do anything it’s the person operating the saw.”
 The analogy applies here.
 The photographer’s job is posing you to accentuate your best features.
 You may be overweight or have a double chins.
-It’s my job to determine the best angle and lighting that displays your positive qualities.
-It’s true there is a filter in Photoshop that can make you thinner but it doesn’t do bariatric surgery.
+It’s my job to determine the best pose for you.
+Yes, it’s true there is a filter in Photoshop that can make you thinner but it doesn’t do bariatric surgery.

 2. My Face is too Thin – The same principles as cited above apply here.
 I have a long face and a long nose.
 When I look at the best photos of me the photographer was careful not to taken them with too much profile.
 While some people should avoid a straight on look at the camera it’s preferable for me.
 A good photographer knows how to assess someone’s features and then select the best lighting and pose.